 - Coriander/cilantro leaves

 - Soak the quinoa for an hour then rinse and drain.

 - Heat the oven to 450F / 230C.

 - Add all the ingredients for the flatbread batter into a blender and blend until smooth.

-- Bake for 20-25 mins until a cocktail stick comes out clean and the top has some colour.
+- Bake the Mexican quinoa bread for 20-25 mins until a cocktail stick comes out clean and the top has some colour.

 - Remove from the oven and leave to cool and firm-up for 15 mins.